 11. Oregon’s flag is unique in the US.

 Oregon is the only state flag that carries two separate designs.
 It pictures a beaver on its reverse side.
 Oregon is occasionally unofficially termed the ‘Beaver State’.

-Oregon is home to the most ghost towns in the nation, with over 80 ghost towns.
-One of the more hilarious ghost towns is the Idiotville.
-It was said that only an idiot would work there since the area was so remote, and hence the name.
+Oregon is home to the most ghost towns in the nation, with over 80.
+One of the more hilarious ghost towns is Idiotville.
+It was said that only an idiot would work there since the area was so remote, hence the name.

 In terms of the most sightings of Bigfoot, Oregon comes in at number 6, with Washington being #1.

-Oregon is home to 1 national park and 110 state parks.
+Oregon is home to one national park and 110 state parks.

-The Cannon Beach is a popular tourist resort in Oregon.
-It offers remarkable views of the jagged coastal rocks, the largest of these being the Hay Stack Rock (72 – meter high).
+Cannon Beach is a popular tourist resort in Oregon.
+It offers remarkable views of the jagged coastal rocks, the largest of these being the Hay Stack Rock (72 meters high).

-Do you have any fun or interesting facts about Oregon you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Oregon?
+Share them in the comments below!